The Importance of Branding

 To give your podcast a leg up and some major audio impact, consider hiring a professional voice-over talent to provide imaging for your podcast.
 Imaging packages can include podcast introductions, segment announcements, and full music production as well as sound effects.
 Employing the talents of a professional imaging voice talent will complete the branding of your show, giving your audience a consistent voice that they associate with your podcast and listen for each week.

-When selecting a voice for the introduction and additional imaging, aim to choose a voice that is complimentary to the voice of the host.
+When selecting a voice for the introduction and additional imaging, aim to choose a voice that is complementary to the voice of the host.
 Sometimes it is effective to have an imaging voice of the opposite gender introducing the show and the host.
 Entertainment and corporate podcasts will use this tactic to separate segments and to build brand recognition as well as define the voice of their company or organization.
 The imaging voice should be in line with the podcast theme and audience.

-A good example of a complimentary imaging voice to both the show and host is the IV Podcast imaging voice talent.
+A good example of a complementary imaging voice to both the show and host is the IV Podcast imaging voice talent.
 His voice, just like the podcast and company, is friendly, clear, confident, genuine, and crisp.
 A male voice was selected purposefully to compliment the voice of the female host and her voice type.
 With that said, many listeners do appreciate hearing the voices of everyday people.
 Don't be discouraged that you may not have a "radio voice".
 With good content and a clear message, you will connect with your audience.

 Summary - Key Points About Branding